saracarl/Pontiiif/README.md

 9. Run the rake task to ingest your collection  (we recommend creating a cron job if you want this to run on a regular basis)  rake pontiiif:ingest_collection[https://raw.githubusercontent.com/ryanfb/iiif-universe/gh-pages/iiif-universe.json]
 10. Check the ingestion logs in the "logs" tab in the app or the tmp/logs directory.

+A PontIIIF server should call `rake pontiiif:crawl_collections` on a regular basis (e.g. a weekly cron job) to refresh its search index.
+This rake task will recursively crawl all collections stored by the PontIIIF server.

 ## How to Contribute
 There's lots more to be done.
 If you find a problem or have a suggestion, please open an issue.
 We welcome code changes in the form of pull requests, too!